sfomina/TheMarkering/README.md

   This method returns whether or not the queue is full by seeing if the capacity is equal to the size.

-  12. iterator
+  12. ```Iterator<E> iterator()```

-   This method creates an object of class MyIterator, which allows hasNext(),  next(),
+   This method creates an object of class MyIterator, which allows hasNext(),  next(), and remove().
+This allows you to traverse the DLLNode using an iterator.
+This is done by creating a temporary or temp Node that is used to traverse the array and make removals or call next().

 We've decided to use a DLLNode based approach because the fact that each DLLNode has a previous and a next DLLNode is extremely advantageous for a queue that is double sided.
 ArrayLists and regular LLNodes do not have the capacity to go backwards, since they're all linked only in a single direction.
 In our actual implementation, the getPrev function of DLLNodes came in extremely handy.